ahmednr123/db-manager/README.md

 # DB Manager

-Library to manage databases for any couch application.
+Library to manage databases for my applications.
 Documentation can be found in notion.

 ## Functionality